Ailsa Craig: Etymology

-Carraig Alasdair: "Alasdair's Rock" (used in the Madness of Sweeney, the tale of a legendary king of Ireland).

-The Bass Rock is sometimes nicknamed "the Ailsa Craig of the East", although its prominence in the Firth of Forth is not as great as that of Ailsa Craig in the Firth of Clyde.

 Placenames

 A number of features and places on the island have acquired names, Gaelic in most cases, such as Craigna'an (cliff of birds); Trammins (place of Elder trees); Balvar (big round cliff); Garryloo (rough hill) and Ashydoo (black hill).
-Some names seem self-explanatory and indeed even the 'Swine Cave' may refer to a time when the Earl of Cassilis received part of his rent in hogs from the island.
+The Swine Cave may take its name from a time when the Earl of Cassillis received part of his rent in hogs from the island.

 Geography and geology

 The island is approximately 16 km west of Girvan; it is 4 km in circumference and rises to a height of 340 m.
 The island is part of the administrative district of South Ayrshire, in the ancient parish of Dailly.

 Geologically, Ailsa Craig comprises the remains of a Palaeogene pluton.
 Its prominence is due to the microgranite's hardness, making it more resistant to erosion than the surrounding Permian and Triassic sedimentary rocks into which it was intruded.
 The microgranite is itself intruded by a series of olivine dolerite dykes.
 Ailsa Craig, along with neighbouring Arran, is part of the North Atlantic Igneous Province, a widespread system of magmatic rocks formed during the initial stages of the opening of the North Atlantic Ocean.
-Boulders of distinctive Ailsa Craig microgranite known as erratics were transported by glaciers as far afield as Donegal and Pembrokeshire.
+Boulders of distinctive Ailsa Craig microgranite known as erratics were transported by glaciers as far afield as County Donegal and Pembrokeshire.

-The microgranite's unusual composition and crystalline texture make it particularly hard and resistant to impact, making the this rock a favoured material for the manufacture of curling stones.
+The microgranite's unusual composition and crystalline texture make it particularly hard and resistant to impact, making this rock a favoured material for the manufacture of curling stones.
 The "blue hone" variety is now used for the lower part of the stone which contacts the ice (the running band) while the "common green" variety is used to make the body of the stone (including the striking band).
 A third variety, "red hone", is similar to blue hone but has now been exhausted.